pmattd/big-data-generator/README.md

-path | Path to write the files value-separator | Separator to use between values in the csv columns | Definition of each column see below
+path | Path to write the files value-separator | Separator to use between values in the csv columns | Definition of each column see below header | add a header row to the beginning of the data, mainly for csv type files, uses the name of each column

 ### Columns